Results

 Our goal for financial sustainability is for KIPP regions to have reliable and renewable financial resources.
 Financially healthy KIPP regions manage within a budget, accurately forecast revenue needs, ensure they take on only the debt they can afford, have strong internal controls, and prudently save as insurance to weather the unexpected.

-For more information, download our financial forms:
+For more information, download the KIPP Foundation’s financial forms:

 -